AlexSpagnuolo/ecommerce-pattern-library/patterns/sections/README.md

   desc: |
     This section provides a way for users to contact Exhibit2 to signup and start selling their work with the service.
 ---
-Navigation elements include secondary navigations, bread crumbs or any other main navigation.